Language:

 To start your business, identify your goals and values for your dog breeding business.
 Start by addressing these concepts to flesh out your plan:

 Your Mission and Vision — You probably already have one thing for sure: you love dogs; how can that be translated into a mission?
-There are so many business owners and dog breeders out there who get into business for the money, but with a strong vision and purpose behind you, you can create something meaningful with your business, giving adorable puppies homes and helping families live happier lives with a dog by their side.
+There are so many business owners and dog breeders out there who get into business for the money.

-Your Niche — There are so many dogs out there already, so what particular niche of people do you want to help with your dog breeding business?
-For example, take Little Angels Service Dogs, a dog breeding organization that brings bred and trained service dogs to people with autism, seizures, and diabetes as well as bringing them to psychiatric patients.
+For example, take Little Angels Service Dogs, a dog breeding organization that brings bred and trained service dogs to people with autism, seizures, and diabetes and brings them to psychiatric patients.
 Identify the niche you want to focus on to steer your breeding business in a focused direction.

 3. Target Market

-Knowing your target market will match your niche to the people who want your pups.
+Knowing your target market will match your niche to those who want your pups.
 Little Angels Service Dogs’ target market includes people struggling with disabilities who could benefit from a trained service dog to help them live their everyday lives.
-Will your target market be similar, or different?
-Once you establish this, you’ll have a clearer idea of how to market your services.

 4. Breeds You Want to Sell

 Knowing your target market will also help identify the breeds you want to sell.
-For example, service dogs will oftentimes be Golden Retrievers, Labs, Poodles, and Boxers, while Labradoodles, Goldendoodles, and Puggles are often deemed “designer dogs.”
+For example, service dogs will often be Golden Retrievers, Labs, Poodles, and Boxers, while Labradoodles, Goldendoodles, and Puggles are often deemed “designer dogs.”
 Through your research, you’ll see just which dogs will fit which business niche.

 5. Choose a Location for Your Breeding Business, Project Costs, and Purchase Supplies and Equipment

 Unlike some service-based businesses, having a dog breeding business requires lots of upfront equipment costs for birthing and growing, space for training (if needed), and outdoor areas to play.
-Good dog breeding locations give your pups the space to roam, you the ability to store equipment, and adhere to all the state and federal guidelines of dog breeding.

 Here are just a few necessary costs for your dog breeding company includes:

-• Whelping Kits — Used for the mother to birth her pups
+- Whelping Kits — Used for the mother to birth her pups

-• Incubator Care Kits — Keeps newborn pups warm and snuggly during their first days
+- Incubator Care Kits — Keeps newborn pups warm and snuggly during their first days

-• Enclosed Land — For dogs and pups to train, play, and enjoy themselves
+- Enclosed Land — For dogs and pups to train, play, and enjoy themselves

-• Fertility Support Kits — To monitor a dog’s fertility
+- Fertility Support Kits — To monitor a dog’s fertility

-• Crates, Beds, and Pads — For dogs to sleep in, transport in, and potty train with
+- Crates, Beds, and Pads — For dogs to sleep in, transport in, and potty train with

-• Veterinary Costs — So dogs and puppies can stay healthy and happy before being passed onto their forever family
+- Veterinary Costs — So dogs and puppies can stay healthy and happy before being passed onto their forever family

 6. Establish a Pricing Structure